rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 - The application cannot establish the connection because the credentials are wrong
 - The application is connected to a a node and it is paused (e.g. due to network partition)

+Check out the resiliency of this type of application in the [resiliency matrix](#resiliency-matrix) below.

 #### Can I add more consumer instances to increase throughput

 We cannot because the queue is declared as *exclusive*.

-**TODO** Check if we can have +1 consumers within a single app instance

 #### What other failures this consumer has to deal with

 Other failures have to do with AMQP resource availability.
+Let's discuss the two possible scenarios:

+**Application-managed AMQP resources**

-By default, this consumer is configured to declare the exchange and the queue too.
-Producer and consumer have to agree on the exchange name (`bindings.<channelName>.destination`) and type (default is *Topic Exchange*).
+By default, this consumer is configured to declare the exchange and the queue.
+Producers and consumers have to agree on the exchange name (`bindings.<channelName>.destination`) and type (default is
+*Topic Exchange*).
 If we do not change the type of exchange there are fewer chances for failures.
-If we used a different exchange type then both applications must use the same otherwise they will fail to declare it.
+If they used a different exchange type then the first application to declare it will succeed and the latter will fail.

+**Externally-managed AMQP resources**

 In the contrary, we may choose to declare the AMQP exchange externally.
-If the resources are not available when the application starts, it will fail.
-But we can configure it to keep retrying until the resource is declared.
+When the application starts up, the resources must be available otherwise the application will fail.
+However, we can configure the application to keep retrying until the resource is declared.
 Or give up and terminate after N failed attempts.

 ### Durable consumer